 Save time and money

-Practices spend an average of $30,000 annually on human resources managing pharmacy calls, faxes and pharmacy-initiated changes to your patients’ formularies.
+Practices spend an average of $30,000 annually on human resources managing pharmacy calls, faxes and pharmacy-initiated changes to patients’ formularies.
 As a dispensing physician, prescriptions are filled at point-of-care, enabling the practice staff to focus on the patients in the office and get any questions about the prescription answered on-the-spot.